judepayne/dictim/README.md

 [![bb compatible](https://raw.githubusercontent.com/babashka/babashka/master/logo/badge.svg)](https://babashka.org)

-Dictim is an edn syntax for expressing a graph diagram, and compiling it to either [d2's](https://github.com/terrastruct/d2) or [Graphviz's](https://graphviz.org) text languages.
-You can also parse any piece of d2 into dictim syntax.
+Dictim syntax is an edn/ json syntax for expressing a graph diagram.
+Dictim is a library for compiling it to either [d2's](https://github.com/terrastruct/d2) or [Graphviz's](https://graphviz.org) text languages.
+Dictim has also can parse any piece of d2 into dictim syntax.

-dictim syntax data can be expressed as json as well as edn.

 Dictim supprts both Clojure and Babashka and comes as a library, a command line tool and a microservice (see dictim.server below).
+Clojurescript support is experimental.

 ## Rationale